 BCREGMED is bringing in the new year with a brand-new opportunity to support trainees!
 We are now offering $15K salary stipends to SIX lucky trainees and are inviting trainees and PIs to participate in our virtual dragon’s den competition!

-How it works: interested trainees or principal investigators will register to pitch their project HERE!
+How it works: interested trainees or principal investigators will register to pitch their project below.
 Abstracts will be assessed by our team to determine if the research is relevant to regenerative medicine and successful applicants will be notified and given a five-minute time slot at our event (trainee or PI or both can present).
 During the presentations, we will have a panel of experts (the dragons) vote anonymously on which projects will be awarded the grant!
 Then you are awarded the grant!
 It’s just that easy!

-- This award opportunity is particularly apt for summer students, new graduate students in the first two years of their program, or trainees who do not currently hold other awards although all are welcome to apply!
+- This award opportunity is particularly apt for summer students, graduate students in the first two years of their program, or trainees who do not currently hold other awards although all are welcome to apply!

-- Principal investigators OR trainees (or both together) are invited to the application process however the award must be used for trainee or PDF salaries/stipends only
+- Principal investigators OR trainees (or both together!) are invited to the application process however the award must be used for trainee or PDF salaries/stipends only

 - Applicants must be working on a project with a specific focus on regenerative medicine and/or cell therapy